The cascade of stress

-GABA (gamma-amino-butyric acid) is the main inhibitory or calming neurotransmitter.
-It not only switches off stress hormones, it also affects serotonin, thereby affecting your mood.
+GABA (gamma-amino-butyric acid) is the main inhibitory or calming A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday….
+It not only switches off stress hormones, it also affects Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., thereby affecting your mood.
 For these reasons, having enough GABA in your brain is associated with being relaxed and happy, while having too little is associated with anxiety, tension, depression and insomnia.
 GABA is not only a neurotransmitter, it’s also an amino acid.
 This means it’s a nutrient and, by supplementing it, you can help to promote normal healthy levels of GABA in the brain.

 There is one problem, however.
 In the EU, GABA has been classified a medicine, meaning it is no longer available over the counter in the UK.
 You can buy GABA supplements on the Internet from countries such as the US, though.
 GABA is made from taurine and glutamine to look for formulas containing these if you live in the UK.

 If you can get hold of GABA, supplement 500 to 1,000mg, once or twice a day as a highly effective natural relaxant.
 But note that while it is not addictive, that doesn’t mean there are no side-effects in large amounts.
 Up to 2g a day has no reported downside; however, if you go up to 10g a day, this can induce nausea or even vomiting, and a rise in blood pressure.
 So use GABA wisely, especially if you already have high blood pressure, starting with no more than 1g a day, and do not exceed 3g a day.
 If you take it in the evening it also helps you get to sleep.